saimali/DRStackelberg/README.md

 # DRStackelberg

-This repository contains all the code used in our paper "Computing the Optimal Distributionally-Robust Strategy to Commit to" by Sai Mali Ananthanarayanan and Christisan Kroer.
+This repository contains all the code used in our paper "Computing the Optimal Distributionally-Robust Strategy to Commit to" by Sai Mali Ananthanarayanan and Christian Kroer.

 The “gamut” folder contains the installation of gamut.
 Check http://gamut.stanford.edu/ to install gamut and required dependencies.